-Enter the initial and current prices of two assets in a liquidity pool to calculate the impermanent loss.
+Enter the initial and current prices of two assets in a liquidity pool to estimate impermanent loss (relative to simply holding the assets outside the pool, excluding fees/rewards).
 The calculator will provide the impermanent loss as a percentage.

 Impermanent Loss Formula